brimdata/zed/docs/language/README.md

-To facilitate both a programming-like model as well as an ad hoc search experience, Zed has a canonical, long form that can be abbreviated using syntax that supports an agile interactive query workflow.
+To facilitate both a programming-like model as well as an ad hoc search experience, Zed has a canonical, long form that can be abbreviated using syntax that supports an agile, interactive query workflow.
 For example, the canonical form of an aggregation uses the `summarize` keyword, as in
 ```